 It has a 14 hp 429 cc Kohler, Overhead Valve (OHV) engine with a top speed of 19 miles per hour.
 There’s a fuel tank capacity of 6 gallons and weighs about 300 pounds less than the electric version.

 Villager 2 LSV – Cost $9,856

 It’s time to get in the open air and around the neighborhood.
 Club Car makes a street-legal model called the Villager 2 Electric LSV.
-Starting golf cart price for this vehicle is $9,856.
-The Villager comes with a 360-degree wrap-around bumper, strong rustproof aluminum frame with up to 30 miles on one charge.
+The starting new golf cart price for this vehicle is $9,856.
+The Club Car Villager comes with a 360-degree wrap-around bumper, strong rustproof aluminum frame with up to 30 miles on one charge.
 Comes standard with 3-point seat belts, safety-glass windshield with windshield wiper, and advanced onboard diagnostics

 E-Z-GO Golf Carts

 EXPRESS S4 ELiTE Golf Carts – Cost $10,699

 The ELiTE series is the maintenance-free Samsung SDI lithium batteries powered vehicle.

 EXPRESS S4 Gas Golf Carts – Cost $8,949